laura-wade/splice_ae_assessment/README.md

 The data set I constructed is at the session level and is filtered to only sessions that had an 'Add to Cart' action.
 Features:
+- visit_start_timestamp/visit_start_day_of_week/visit_start_hour:
-- visit_start_timestamp/visit_start_day_of_week/visit_start_hour: There are certain times that people are more intent on making a purchase.
+  -  There are certain times that people are more intent on making a purchase.
 It could be when their paycheck hits or on weekends when they're not focused on work etc.
+- device_category:
-- device_category: A specific device type could have higher abandon rates due to the user experience on mobile vs desktop
+  - A specific device type could have higher abandon rates due to the user experience on mobile vs desktop
+- traffic_source_medium:
-- traffic_source_medium: Referred traffic could have lower intent than traffic that came directly to the website.
+  - Referred traffic could have lower intent than traffic that came directly to the website.
+- is_first_time_visitor:
-- is_first_time_visitor: First-time vs. Repeat visitors could have higher abandon rates due to lack of familiarity with the site/brand etc.
+  - First-time vs. Repeat visitors could have higher abandon rates due to lack of familiarity with the site/brand etc.
+- items_in_cart:
-- items_in_cart: Visitors with fewer items in their cart could be more likely to purchase over Visitors who add tons of items to their cart and balk at the total price.
+  - Visitors with fewer items in their cart could be more likely to purchase over Visitors who add tons of items to their cart and balk at the total price.
 - num_product_clicks:
 - num_promotion_clicks:
 - cumulative_transaction_revenue:
+  - The total transaction revenue for the visitor over all prior sessions.
+- visitor_previously_purchased:
-- visitor_previously_purchased: Now this one I could have just used cumulative_transaction_revenue > 0, but I wanted to use FIRST_VALUE just for the sake of displaying my SQL skills.
+  - Now this one I could have just used cumulative_transaction_revenue > 0, but I wanted to use FIRST_VALUE just for the sake of displaying my SQL skills.
 This goes a step further from is_first_time_visitor and would help us look at the relationship between abandoning cart when a visitor previously purchased during another session.